 Taking place from 26-29 September in Bucharest, Romania, the ENCATC Congress will gather academics, researchers, decision makers, experts, practitioners, artists, students and media from different world regions.

-Organised in partnership with our member, The National Institute for Cultural Research and Training (NICRT), the Congress will be the opportunity to access the latest advancements in cultural management and cultural policy education, training, practice, and research.
+Organised in partnership with our member, The National Institute for Cultural Research and Training (INCFC), the Congress will be the opportunity to access the latest advancements in cultural management and cultural policy education, training, practice, and research.

 Why this theme?